devayu/okta-react/README.md

 import React from 'react';
 import { SecureRoute, Security, LoginCallback } from '@okta/okta-react';
 import { OktaAuth, toRelativeUrl } from '@okta/okta-auth-js';
-import { BrowserRouter as Router, Route, useHistory } from 'react-router-dom';
+import { BrowserRouter as Router, Route, Routes, useNavigate } from 'react-router-dom';
 import Home from './Home';
 import Protected from './Protected';